mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 #### Why does my slash command always fail with `returned an empty response`?

-If you are emitting the `application/json` `Content-Type`, your body must be valid JSON.
+If you are emitting the `Content-Type: application/json` header, your body must be valid JSON.
 Any JSON decoding failure will result in this error message.

+Also, you must provide a `response_type`.
+Mattermost does not assume a default if this field is missing.

+#### Why does my slash command print the JSON data instead of formatting it?

+Ensure you are emitting the `Content-Type: application/json` header, otherwise your body will be treated as plain text and posted as such.

 #### Are slash commands Slack-compatible?